mgcooper/icemodel/README.md

 As with met files, userdata files are staged into per-source subfolders `input/userdata/<SOURCE>/` and the model resolves that subfolder first at runtime, with a flat `input/userdata/` fallback.

 Each userdata file must contain a timetable named `Data` with column names matching the met file column-naming conventions.
-Userdata files are staged at a 1-hr timestep; variables are linearly interpolated to the configured model timestep (e.g., 15-min) at runtime.
+Userdata files are staged at a 1-hr timestep by default, but a staging function can keep the native cadence of its source, as the MODIS albedo stager does; at runtime, variables are linearly interpolated to the configured model timestep (e.g., 15-min).
 See the example met file in `demo/data/input/`.

 ### 4. Output files